ncatlab/nlab-content/pages/473.md

 * **Extended TQFT Hypothesis.** An $n$-dimensional unitary extended TQFT is a weak $n$-functor, preserving all levels of duality, from the $n$-category $n Cob$ of cobordisms to $n Hilb$, the $n$-category of $n$-Hilbert spaces.

-Putting the extended TQFT hypothesis and the cobordism hypothesis, we obtain:
+Putting the extended TQFT hypothesis and the cobordism hypothesis together, we obtain:

 * **The primacy of the point.** An $n$-dimensional unitary extended TQFT is completely described by the $n$-Hilbert space it assigns to a point.